TristanHaHa/tetris-java/README.md

 tetris-java is Java clone of the popular Tetris game

 ## Installation
-TO install tetris-java, clone this repository using the command line
+To install tetris-java, clone this repository using the command line

 ```bash
 git clone https://github.com/TristanHaHa/tetris-java.git